 - When Might Huskies Need to Wear Winter Boots?

-- What Should You Do To Protect Your Husky’s Feet in Winter?
+- What Should You Do To Protect Your Husky’s Feet In Winter?

 4 Reasons Why Your Husky Doesn’t Need to Wear Winter Boots

-So, should your Husky wear winter boots?
+So, should your husky wear winter boots?
 This question has two answers: yes and no. Yes, there are certain instances when they should wear dog boots, but they do not need to wear them just because it’s cold.

-This means that winter boots are not a necessity in cold weather.
+This means that winter boots are not a necessity in cold weather most of the time.
 Below are the four key reasons that winter boots are not typically needed.

-1. Huskies Have Two Layers of Fur
+1. Huskies Have Two Layers Of Fur

 They shed their undercoat twice a year, which is when they look like they have just been through an explosion at the hairdresser.
-The top coat is made up of long, thick guard hairs that protect the skin from rain, snow, and sunburn.
+The top coat comprises long, thick guard hairs that protect the skin from rain, snow, and sunburn.

-2. Husky Paws Are Covered in Fur Too
+2. Husky Paws Are Covered In Fur, Too

 The paws of huskies are covered in fur too!
 This keeps their feet warm in winter and helps cool them in summer.
 The pads of their feet are also protected by a tough callus-like layer of skin that acts as an extra layer of protection against cold weather.

 This doesn’t mean you should leave them out in the elements all day long, but it does mean that they can withstand the cold for longer than most dog breeds.

-3. They’ve Adapted to the Cold
+3. They’ve Adapted To The Cold

-4. Winter Boots Can Hurt Paws
+4. Winter Boots Can Hurt Their Paws

-If your husky has never worn winter boots before they might not like the sudden addition!
-This can lead to an infamous husky tantrum occurring filled with lots of shouting and bad behaviour.
+If your husky has never worn winter boots, they might not like the sudden addition!
+This can lead to an infamous husky tantrum filled with lots of shouting and bad behavior.

 When Might Huskies Need to Wear Winter Boots?

 The only time you should put winter boots on them is if they walk on roads that have been salted or had a chemical de-icer used on them or if your husky is going to be used for sledding over long distances.

-Huskies lick their paws so any toxic salts and chemicals they’ve walked over will inevitably be ingested, potentially causing health issues.
+Huskies lick their paws, so any toxic salts and chemicals they’ve walked over will inevitably be ingested, potentially causing health issues.
 These chemicals can also irritate their skin as the salt is abrasive and pulls moisture out of the skin, drying it out and exposing it to cracking and infection.

-If a part of your walking route is on roads or sidewalks that have de-icer you should cover their feet to avoid them getting the chemicals on the pads of their feet.
+If a part of your walking route is on roads or sidewalks that have de-icer, you should cover their feet to avoid them getting the chemicals on the pads of their feet.
 This can also be solved by thoroughly washing your husky’s feet after completing your walk.

-What Should You Do To Protect Your Husky’s Feet in Winter?
+What Should You Do To Protect Your Husky’s Feet In Winter?

-Do Huskies Need to Wear Sweaters?
+Do Huskies Need To Wear Sweaters?

 Huskies were bred for centuries to work as sled dogs traveling hundreds of miles over frozen terrain, so they are well adapted to cold weather conditions.

 Their outer coats shed profusely during warmer months and grow thicker during colder months when they shed less fur.
 The undercoat will keep your husky warm even when it’s snowing outside!

 Sweaters are not typically required for a husky to wear – unless they have an issue with their coat and need extra support during the cold.

-Do Huskies Get Frostbite on Their Paws?
+Do Huskies Get Frostbite On Their Paws?

-Should I Trim the Hair on my Husky’s Paws?
+Should I Trim The Hair On My Husky’s Paws?

-If the hair is too long it can get matted after a while and make walking painful.
+If the hair is too long, it can get matted after a while and make walking painful.
 Make sure to keep their toenails trimmed as well!

-Can I Leave my Husky Outside in the Cold?
+Can I Leave My Husky Outside In The Cold?

-No dog should be left outside in the cold 24/7 without shelter.
-But there are times when you need to let your dog out in the backyard while you’re at work or running errands if they can’t behave themselves inside while you’re gone.
+No husky should be left outside in the cold 24/7 without shelter.
+But sometimes, you must let your husky out in the backyard while you’re at work or running errands if they can’t behave inside while you’re gone.

-They should have some kind of outdoor shelter like a dog house with enough room to curl up in to get warm.
-As long as they are acclimated to the cold and are well-fed and hydrated.
+They should have some outdoor shelter, like a dog house, with enough room to curl up to get warm.
+They will be fine if they are acclimated to the cold and are well-fed and hydrated.

-There are some cases where boots might be helpful though.
+There are some cases where boots might be helpful, though.
 These include when walking over chemically-treated pavement or if your husky has injured paws and would benefit from extra protection.